fuminoritanizawa/webpage/content/authors/admin/_index.md

 I’ve developed my expertise through internships at Scripps Research, Johns Hopkins Medicine, and the National University of Singapore.
 My primary focus is on infectious disease, particularly parasitology and neglected tropical diseases.

-Also, as a minor in Environmental Analysis, I’m very interested in approaching infectious prevention from the lens of environmental analysis and social justice as well.
+As a minor in Environmental Analysis, I’m very interested in approaching infectious prevention from the lens of environmental analysis and social justice as well.
 I aspire to lead transformative research that redefines our understanding and treatment of these critical health challenges.

 <i class="fas fa-download  pr-1 fa-fw"></i> Download my [curriculum vitae](fuminoritanizawa_cv.pdf).